andrewtavis/kwx/README.md

 # Usage

+[examples.gen_kws](https://github.com/andrewtavis/kwgen/blob/main/examples/gen_kws.ipynb) provides an example of how to use kwgen by deriving keywords from tweets in the Kaggle [Twitter US Airline Sentiment](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) dataset.

-The following presents using kwgen to derive keywords from a text corpus:
+The following presents a brief outline of using kwgen to derive keywords from a text corpus:

 ```python
 import kwgen